fatima-najafi/fenaj-schedula/README.md

   <h1>📖 Fenaj Schedula </h>
 </div>

 The `Fenaj Schedula` project is a web application developed using the React JavaScript library.
-It serves as the frontend part of a web application and is responsible for providing a user interface and interacting with the backend to display data and user interactions.. 📚
+It serves as the frontend part of a web application and is responsible for providing a user interface and interacting with the backend to display data and user interactions... 📚

 ## 🛠 Built With <a name="built-with"></a>